Tom2718/spinningup/docs/spinningup/rl_intro.rst

 The agent also perceives a **reward** signal from the environment, a number that tells it how good or bad the current world state is.
 The goal of the agent is to maximize its cumulative reward, called **return**.
 Reinforcement learning methods are ways that the agent can learn behaviors to achieve its goal.

-To talk more specifically what RL does, we need to introduce additional terminology.
+To talk more specifically about what RL does, we need to introduce additional terminology.
 We need to talk about

 * states and observations,
 * action spaces,